-You turn your air conditioner on but notice that it does not seem to be running properly so you take a look at your unit outside and notice that the fan is not moving.
+You turn your air conditioner on but notice that it does not seem to be running properly, so you take a look at your unit outside and notice that the fan is not moving.
 The fan is responsible for transferring heat from your home to the outside.
-When it is not moving it is a sign that something within the unit has malfunctioned.
+When it is not moving, it is a sign that something within the unit has malfunctioned.
 Turn off the ac and call for assistance.
 Attempting to run the air conditioner while the fan is broken can lead to overheating the unit or damaging the compressor.

-- Unit is not turning on or staying on.
+Unit is not turning on or staying on.

-- Evaporator coils are frozen.
+Evaporator coils are frozen.

-Frozen coils can be in indicator of other issues within the unit.
+Frozen coils can be an indicator of other issues within the unit.
 Check to make sure that the filter has been changed recently and is not clogged with dust or dirt.
 Low refrigerant of blocked ductwork can also cause the coils to freeze up.
-If you are unable to find the root of the problem, one of our HVAC specialist would be happy to check out your unit and fix your issue.
+If you are unable to find the root of the problem, one of our HVAC specialists would be happy to check out your unit and fix your issue.

-- Air is not blowing cool.
+Air is not blowing cool.

 Circuit breaker keeps getting tripped.